panchambopanna/healthcare-ds/README.md

 Health Care SPA (React JS)

 Create React based Attractive Single Page Application as follows:

-Create 3 Roles as Doctor, Patient and Pharmacist
+1. Create 3 Roles as Doctor, Patient and Pharmacist
    As per login components should be displayed to user

-Login with role patient/ Doctor/Pharmacist
+2. Login with role patient/ Doctor/Pharmacist
-Doctor login: - Register new Patient ( Patient Id, Patient Name, DOB, Age, Gender, Nationality, Existing ailments[Use multiselect] ) - Update Patient information - Search Patient by name or id - Patient Previous visit history - Ask for Symptoms - Provide prescription as per Symptoms which includes next visit date - Delete Patient information
+   a.
+Doctor login: -
+   Register new Patient - Patient Id, - Patient Name, - DOB, - Age, - Gender, - Nationality, - Existing ailments[Use multiselect] )
+   Update Patient information -
+   Search Patient by name or id -
+   Patient Previous visit history -
+   Ask for Symptoms -
+   Provide prescription as per Symptoms which includes next visit date - Delete Patient information -

 Patient login: - See prescription - Notification for next visit (Marquee text on login)